CrossReferences-org/bible-cross-references/README.md

 | S21 | Segond 21 | French | Complete | Used with permission from Société Biblique de Genève |
 | AOV | Afrikaanse Ou Vertaling | Afrikaans | In progress | Public domain |

 **Note on S21:** The Segond 21 Bible text is © Société Biblique de Genève.
 This dataset contains only the anchor phrases (short fragments used to locate cross-references within a verse), not the full Bible text.
-Use of S21 anchor phrases is covered by agreement with the publisher.

 ## License